TrueNASTrueNAS Nightly Development Documentation

 Delete (Click to expand)

-Deleting a boot environment removes it from the System Settings > Boot screen and from the boot menu.
+Deleting a boot environment removes it from the System > Boot screen and from the boot menu.

 Click the more_vert for a boot environment, and then select Delete to open the Delete dialog.
 Select Confirm and then click Delete.